DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - As more orgs switch to VoIP, protocols like SIP become more common, and introducing additional management, either via dedicated voice VLANs, or by establishing quality of service (QoS) levels to ensure voice traffic priority
     - Web-based voice apps can be more difficult to manage, causing additional unplanned bandwidth consumption
     - VoIP is at risk for caller ID spoofing, vishing, call manager software/firmware attacks, phone hardware attacks, DoS, MitM/on-path attacks, spoofing, and switch hopping.
     - Phreaking is a specific type of attack in which various types of technology are used to circumvent the telephone system to make free long-distance calls, to alter the function of telephone service, to steal specialized services, or to cause service disruptions.
 A phreaker is an attacker who performs phreaking.
+    - Vishing: Anyone who can receive a call, whether using a traditional PSTN landline, a PBX business line, a mobile phone, or a VoIP solution, can be the target of a VoIP-originated voice-based social engineering attack.
+This type of attack is known as voice-based phishing.
     -  Countermeasures must be deployed to protect against interception, eavesdropping, tapping, and other types of exploitation.
     -   Countermeasures to PBX fraud and abuse include Changing default passwords on PBX systems and it provides the most effective increase in security since PBX systems typically do not support encryption, although some VoIP PBX systems may support encryption in specific conditions.
+    -   PBX and PSTN voice communications are vulnerable to interception, eavesdropping, tapping, and other exploitations.
+Often, physical security is required to maintain control over voice communications within the confines of your organization’s physical locations.
+    -   Many PBX systems can be exploited by malicious individuals to avoid toll charges and hide their identity.
+Phreakers may be able to gain unauthorized access to personal voice mailboxes, redirect messages, block access, and redirect inbound and outbound calls.
+    -   Countermeasures to PBX fraud include:
+        - Consider replacing remote access or long-distance calling through the PBX with a credit card or calling card system.
+        - Restrict dial-in and dial-out features to authorized individuals who require such functionality for their work tasks.
+        - If you still have dial-in modems, use unpublished phone numbers that are outside the prefix block range of your voice numbers.
+        - Protect administrative interfaces for the PBX.
+        - Block or disable any unassigned access codes or accounts.
+        - Define an acceptable use policy and train users on how to properly use the system.
+        - Log and audit all activities on the PBX and review the audit trails for security and use violations.
+        - Disable maintenance modems (i.e., remote access modems used by the vendor to remotely manage, update, and tune a deployed product) and/or any form of remote administrative access.
+        - Change all default configurations, especially passwords and capabilities related to administrative or privileged features.
+        - Block remote dialing.
+        - Keep the system current with vendor/service provider updates.
+        - Deploy direct inward system access (DISA) technologies to reduce PBX fraud by external parties.
+Direct inward system access (DISA), like any other security feature, must be properly installed, configured, and monitored in order to obtain the desired security improvement.
+DISA adds authentication requirements to all external connections to the PBX.
+    -   Securing VoIP communications often involves specific application of many common security concepts:
+        - Use strong passwords and two-factor authentication.
+        - Record call logs and inspect for unusual activity.
+        - Block international calling.
+        - Outsource VoIP to a trusted SaaS.
+        - Update VoIP equipment firmware.
+        - Restrict physical access to VoIP-related networking equipment.
+        - Train users on VoIP security best practices.
+        - Prevent ghost or phantom calls on IP phones by blocking nonexistent or invalid-origin numbers.
+        - Implement NIPS with VoIP evaluation features.